bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

 !!! note "Required authorization scope"

     The generated help for `provision-config-from-pattern` lists
     `System.Manage` as the required scope.
-The effective requirement is actually `GatewayPattern.Publish`, resolved against the runtime's
-    namespace (for example `<namespace>:GatewayPattern.Publish`), and it is granted automatically to the runtime's registering System Admin.
-    Authorization happens in two stages: `GatewayPattern.Publish` gates the `preview`/`diff`/`apply`/`delete` endpoint itself for the human caller, and a separate `GatewayConfig.Publish` scope, held by the internal `sdx-provisioner` client rather than the caller's own token, gates the downstream GWA namespace publish that `diff` and `apply` trigger.
+The endpoint checks `GatewayPattern.Publish` on the runtime namespace (for example `<namespace>:GatewayPattern.Publish`).
+Registration grants that scope to
+    the System Admin who registered the runtime.

+    `GatewayPattern.Publish` allows the caller to run `preview`, `diff`, `apply`, and `delete`. `diff` and `apply` also publish to GWA.
+That step uses `GatewayConfig.Publish` on the internal `sdx-provisioner` client.
-    `preview` returns generated configuration before that downstream request and therefore only needs the outer `GatewayPattern.Publish` scope.
+    `preview` returns the generated configuration before that publish, so it only needs `GatewayPattern.Publish`.

 !!! note "Reading `diff` results"

-    `diff` is a dry run, but its response reuses mutation-sounding fields — a top-level `applied` count and a per-provider `status: applied` — even when nothing was changed.
-Those fields describe successful **processing** of the dry run, not the number of gateway changes committed.
-Do not treat a `diff` response as evidence that Kong configuration changed; check the nested `details.message` (for example `Dry-run.
-No changes applied.`) and the Created/Updated/Deleted summary for the actual proposed changes, and use `apply` to commit them.
+    `diff` is a dry run.
+The response still includes an `applied` count and a per-provider `status: applied` when nothing changed.
+Those fields mean the dry run was processed.
+They are not the number of gateway changes committed.
+Check `details.message` (for example
+    `Dry-run.
+No changes applied.`) and the Created/Updated/Deleted summary for the proposed changes.
+Use `apply` to commit them.

 ### Verification test